Delphant/EntertainMe/entertainme-release-final-demo/backend/README.md

 ```
 pipenv shell
 ```
 Note: If you get an error that pipenv is not a command, add this path to your environment variable.
-Likely 310 as version.
+Likely 310 as a version.
 ```
 C:\Users\{YOUR USER PROFILE NAME}\AppData\Roaming\Python\{PYTHON VER
 SION}\Scripts